 Because we need to use reasonably good quality RC Cars as a base the hardware will cost about $250NZ all up.
 If you are interested, don’t let money be a barrier, lets see what we can work out.

 Adults: Questionable Research Labs

 The Questionable Research Labs is an ideas incubator.
-A pre-startup playground for experimenting with questionable ideas.
+A playground for experimenting with questionable ideas.
 As indicated by its very name, takes a deliberately playful and unpretentious approach to its own existence.
 Contact us for further information.